shent3/cse461project1/README.md

 * Tong Shen(shent3)

 ## How to use HTTPProxy
-To run the project, run `./run port number` in HTTPProxy folder and replace port number with the port you want the proxy to listen to.
+To run the project, run `./run` followed by the port number you want the proxy in /HTTPProxy folder.